Paul-Geppert/JKBCrypt/README.md

 ### Optimization

-The code was written in Swift2.
+The original code was written in Swift2.
 The code was optimized by using `UnsafePointer<Type>` for much of the array indexing but is still significantly slower than bcrypt running in Objective-C on the same machine (Objective-C: ~0.2s/10 rnds; Swift: 4-5s/10 rnds). _Needs to be verified for Swift2._

+This version is updated to Swift3.

 ## Issues, Bugs, etc.